USMLE Step 1: Everything You Need to Know as You Prepare

 - How confident you are.
 You GOT THIS!
 This test is important, but so was your MCAT and you had to have done well on that to be accepted into medical school in the first place.
 Confident examinees will score better; albeit, confidence during an exam and overconfidence in preparation are completely different issues.
 You should be prepared to be humbled by the preparation process, but in turn approach the exam confidently.

-Top 3 Things You Need to Know If You’re Taking the Exam
+Top 3 Things You Need to Know as You Prepare for USMLE Step 1

 - Fatigue is real.
 You will get tired.
 How you plan for and manage your fatigue will heavily influence your ultimate score.
 I managed fatigue by planning my snack breaks, ensuring that I never took more than two sections in a row, and that I always had something to eat before going back.
 Colleagues of mine took a short walk to reset their minds.
 Know yourself, know how you recover from fatigue, and embrace it on test day.